Flexible Moral Hazard Problems with Adverse Selection: Introduction

-Another closely related work is \cite{krahmer2024}, which explores a screening problem where the agent can costly invest in the distribution of his private type.
-It is shown that optimal contracts feature finite options under moment-based cost functions.
-Our study differs by focusing on a scenario where the agent is initially endowed with private information and subsequently chooses a hidden action (adverse selection followed by moral hazard).
-In contrast, \cite{krahmer2024} addresses a scenario where the agent first invests in his type, which then becomes the input to the subsequent screening problem (moral hazard followed by adverse selection).
+\cite{krahmer2024} explores a screening problem where the agent can invest in the distribution of his private type.
+The study shows that the optimal contracts feature finite options under moment-based cost functions.
+Our study differs by focusing on a setting in which the agent is initially endowed with private information and subsequently chooses a hidden action (adverse selection followed by moral hazard).
+In contrast, \cite{krahmer2024} examines a setting where the agent first invests in his type, which then becomes the input to the subsequent screening problem (moral hazard followed by adverse selection).

-This paper is organized as follows.
-In section \ref{MBCF-model}, we set up the model with adverse selection and formulate the principal's problem.
-Section \ref{MBCF-om} demonstrates the basic properties of optimal menus and results on maximal ranges.
+Another closely related work is \cite*{castro25}, which looks into a problem that involves both flexible moral hazard and adverse selection. \cite{castro25} provides a characterization result on incentive-compatible menus and utilizes this result in several optimal contract design settings.
+Their approach reduces the problem into a pure screening problem by focusing on on-path incentive compatibility constraints and subsequently verifying whether all off-path deviations can be prevented.
+In contrast, our model cannot make use of their approach because of the imposed limited liability constraints and the complexity of the off-path deviations.
+Instead, we leverage the analytical tractability of the flexible moral hazard framework to directly deal with the double deviation issues that arise from the joint presence of moral hazard and adverse selection.\\ \\ This paper is organized as follows.
+In Section \ref{MBCF-model}, we set up the model and formulate the principal's problem.
+In Section \ref{MBCF-imp}, we present the characterization of implementable output distributions.
+Section \ref{MBCF-om} demonstrates the results on optimal contract powers and optimal contract ranges.
 Section \ref{MBCF-cef} focuses on the problem with convex effort functions.
 Section \ref{MBCF-os} explores the optimality of single full-range contracts.
-In section \ref{MBCF-general}, we consider the problem with affine effort functions with a generalized adverse selection setting.
-We provide some concluding remarks in section \ref{MBCF-con}.
+In Section \ref{MBCF-general}, we extend our adverse selection setting beyond binary types.
+Finally, we provide some concluding remarks in Section \ref{MBCF-con}.